 We’re not talking about that “I have so much energy, I could run a marathon!” feeling you get after your morning coffee, although if you could trade that, imagine what a great world it would be.
 The energy we’re focusing on here includes such commodities as crude oil (WTI Oil and Brent Oil among two of the most-traded), natural gas, gasoline and heating oil.
 Out of all the commodities out there, these are perhaps the most impactful on a daily basis, as energy prices essentially affect the cost of everything consumers interact with, from food production to the manufacture of electronic devices to the petrol we put in our cars to the oil we use to heat our houses.
 There are also loads of companies involved in this sector – mining companies, energy producers, storage and even alternative “green” energy companies such as solar panel makers, battling for a piece of the future.

 Advantages: As with other instruments, the main advantages of trading energy commodities and shares (in the form of CFDs) include the ability to expose your portfolio to a diverse selection of market opportunities, as well as good, old-fashioned demand.
 As long as the world depends on these types of energies to function, the demand will remain in place.
-The market volatility of crude oil makes it one of the most popularly-traded commodities on the Vestle online trading platform, but other reasons for its prominence include its accessibility, reliability, and usefulness in industry around the world.
+The market volatility of crude oil makes it one of the most popularly traded commodities, but other reasons for its prominence include its accessibility, reliability, and usefulness in the industry around the world.

 Disadvantages: A number of factors can affect the prices of energy commodities, from supply and demand to market sentiment to geopolitical tension to the weather.
 In the case of crude oil, ongoing political strife with Venezuela and Iran, two of the world’s most prolific suppliers of crude oil, has been blamed for drops in oil production.
 When it comes to natural gas, unseasonal temperatures—both higher and lower than normal—can affect demand which, in turn, affects its market price.
 So again, the same volatility that ranks as a potential disadvantage could, under the right trading conditions, turn out to present opportunities as well as risks.